 RDEC is one of two R&D tax credit incentives offered by the UK government to promote private sector investment in innovation.
-The scheme is for large UK companies that are subject to UK Corporation Tax, carry out qualifying R&D, and spend money on those activities.
-SMEs are usually eligible for the SME R&D tax credit scheme which differs from RDEC: it offers a more generous tax credit rate.
-However, in certain circumstances, SMEs are prevented from using this scheme and therefore claim through the RDEC scheme instead.
+The tax relief is for large UK companies that are subject to UK Corporation Tax, carry out qualifying R&D and spend money on those activities.
+SMEs are usually eligible for the SME R&D tax credit, which differs from RDEC: it offers a more generous tax credit rate and wider eligible cost base.
+However, in certain circumstances, SMEs are prevented from using the SME incentive, and therefore claim through RDEC instead.

-- The credit is taxable at the normal Corporation Tax (19%) rate which effectively means the benefit is worth 10p for every £1 you spend on qualifying R&D.
+- The credit is taxable at the normal Corporation Tax (19%) rate which effectively means the benefit is worth 11p for every £1 you spend on qualifying R&D.

 - The benefit can be shown ‘above the line’ (ATL) – this means it is visible as income in your accounts.

 - The credit is offset against your tax liability or, in some circumstances, is payable in cash.

 RDEC can be accounted for above-the-line in your income statement (also known as your profit-and-loss account), providing a positive impact on visible profitability in your accounts.
 This visibility in turn has a positive impact on R&D investment decisions.

 Since RDEC is independent of your company’s tax position, the benefit you receive is easier to forecast.
 This provides far greater stability and makes it easier for large companies to factor the relief into their investment decisions.

 Unlike its predecessor, the large company scheme (defunct as of 1 April 2016), RDEC also offers a cash credit for loss-making companies.

 The RDEC rate is 13%.
 However, because the RDEC rate is paid net of Corporation Tax, the RDEC effective rate you receive is worth 11p for every £1 spent.